politrons/RPC_reactive/README.md

 ## Reactive gRPC

-Here we cover with some examples and explanations how [gRPC](https://grpc.io/docs/quickstart/) works.
+Here we cover with some examples and explanations of how [gRPC](https://grpc.io/docs/quickstart/) works.

 #### Simple gRCP